UL-SnT-Serval/robot-tutorial/readme.md

 1. Download the driver that corresponds to the version of the browser you have installed on your machine.

 2. Unzip the file to a folder of your choice.
-We recommand using the `~/.webderiver/` folder for all the drivers.
+We recommend using the `~/.webderiver/` folder for all the drivers.

 3. To allow Robot Framework to use the WebDriver (or more specifically the Selenium Library), make sure to add the folder where you extracted the webdriver (e.g. `~/.webderiver/`) to the `PATH` environment variable.